Vascular Plants of North Carolina

 Primarily midwestern tallgrass prairies.
 Scattered records east of the Mississippi and Ohio Rivers are suspect as to origin.

 AbundanceRare in the southwestern Piedmont, and very rare eastward.
-This is a Significantly Rare species.
-Though the NCNHP gives it a State Rank of S1, the editors feel it may warrant a rank of SE? (questionably exotic).
+In 2024, the NCNHP moved the State Rank from S1 to SU (Undetermined), owing to a question whether it is native to NC or not.
+And, the State Status was moved by them from SR-D to now W4 (Rare but possibly not native).
+The website editors believe it may warrant a rank of SE? (questionably exotic).
 Note that Weakley (2020) considers it as not native in the Atlantic coast states, and that there is another Echinacea species -- E. simulata -- that might account for some of the NC records of E. pallida, as the two are very similar.

 HabitatRoadsides and disturbed sites: "roadbank at old home site" (Richmond Co.), "roadside waste area in Charlotte" (Mecklenburg Co.), "roadside" (Gaston Co.), "roadside ditch and sunny woodland edges" (Rutherford Co.), "cleared upland woods" (McDowell Co.); and dry roadbank at the Granville Co. site.
 In the Midwest it is a species of tallgrass prairies.